Cornell College: Greek life

+From 1853–1927 over twenty literary societies and secret societies emerged as the backbone of social life at Cornell.
+In 1927, these groups voluntarily disbanded, and in 1929, faculty voted to allow groups to organize as Greek organizations, provided that they renounced all ties to national Greek organization.
+Cornell College has 11 recognized local fraternities and sororities.

 Athletics

 Cornell College fields 19 intercollegiate athletic teams, all of which compete in NCAA Division III sports.
-Formerly a member of the Iowa Intercollegiate Athletic Conference (IIAC), Cornell joined the Midwest Conference (MWC) in the fall of 2012.
+Formerly a member of the Iowa Intercollegiate Athletic Conference (IIAC), Cornell rejoined the Midwest Conference (MWC) in the fall of 2012.

 Cornell has achieved its greatest success in wrestling.
 Cornell wrestlers have won eight individual national titles, and in 1947, the wrestling team won the NCAA Division I and AAU national championships.
-Sixty-Two Cornell wrestlers have been named NCAA All-Americans, and seven have been elected to the National Wrestling Hall of Fame.
+Sixty-two Cornell wrestlers have been named NCAA All-Americans, and seven have been elected to the National Wrestling Hall of Fame.
 Seven wrestlers have also competed at the Olympics.

-Another Cornell team has also met with success recently.
 In 2011, the women's volleyball team captured the IIAC title and went on to take part in the national tournament for the first time in school history.
 Since then, the women's volleyball team has moved to the Midwest Conference (MWC) and won the MWC title seven times consecutively—six of those seven years making it to the national tournament.

 Twenty-five Cornell students have earned NCAA Postgraduate Scholarships, awarded annually to students in their final year of eligibility who excel both athletically and academically.
 Cornell ranks in the top 15 Division III colleges in recipients of this award.

 Cornell's football rivalry with Coe College dates to 1891, making it the oldest intercollegiate rivalry west of the Mississippi.
 Coe currently holds the lead in the series, 60-51-4.

 Cornell's mascot is a ram.
-In 1949, the Royal Purple, the school's yearbook, offered a $5 prize for someone who could come up with a new mascot to replace either the "Purples" or "Hilltoppers."
-A sophomore came up with the idea for the ram.
+In 1949, the Royal Purple, the school's yearbook, offered a $5 prize for whomever could come up with a new mascot to replace either the "Purples" or "Hilltoppers."
+A sophomore proposed the idea for the ram.